-Scientific name Sta itus Habitat requirements L ikelihood of occurren ice NC Act EPBC Act GSDA SGIC SDA NS Gelochelidon SL Mig In Australia, this species is widely distributed across coastal May occur Likely to occur Likely to occur nilotica Gull-billed tern and inland mainland Australia, with records in each state, inhabiting coastal shores as well as inland freshwater wetlands, lakes and marshes (ALA 2022) has been historically rent; however, suitable h cies has 19 records wit otentially suitable forag tudy area. e species has been his earch extent and poten I along Fitzroy River.
-Hydroprogne SL Mig The Caspian tern is mostly found in sheltered coastal N/A Likely to occur Likely to occur caspia Caspian tern ' embayments (harbours, lagoons, inlets, bays, estuaries and river deltas) and those with sandy or muddy margins are preferred.
+Scientific name Sta atus Habitat requirements L ikelihood of occurren ice NC Act EPBC Act GSDA SGIC SDA NS Gelochelidon SL Mig In Australia, this species is widely distributed across coastal May occur May occur Likely to occur Likely to occur nilotica Gull-billed tern and inland mainland Australia, with records in each state, inhabiting coastal shores as well as inland freshwater wetlands, lakes and marshes (ALA 2022) has been historically rent; however, suitable h cies has 19 records wit otentially suitable forag tudy area. e species has been his earch extent and poten I along Fitzroy River.
+Hydroprogne SL Mig The Caspian tern is mostly found in sheltered coastal N/A Likely to occur Likely to occur caspia Caspian tern embayments (harbours, lagoons, inlets, bays, estuaries and river deltas) and those with sandy or muddy margins are preferred.
 They also occur on near-coastal or inland terrestrial wetlands that are either fresh or saline, especially SGIC SDA: The species has 41 records within the desktop search extent and potentially suitable foraging habitat (i.e. fresh and saline wetlands) was record within the study area. lakes (including ephemeral lakes), waterholes, reservoirs, rivers and creeks.
 They also use artificial wetlands, including reservoirs, sewage ponds and saltworks.
-Large numbers may shelter along the coast, behind coastal sanddunes or coastal lakes during rough weather and have been recorded inland after storms (DCCEEW 2022).
-Northern Section: The species has been historically recorded within the desktop search extent and potentially suitable foraging habitat was recorded along Fitzroy River.
-Limnodromus SL Mig In Australia, a low number of records of this species have Unlikely to occur May occur N/A semipalmatus Asian dowitcher been recorded across northern and eastern Australian coastlines, favouring coastal waters and mudflats for foraging (ALA 2022). has not been historical nt.
+Large numbers may shelter along the coast, behind coastal sanddunes or coastal lakes during rough weather and have been recorded inland after storms (DCCEEW 2022). storically recorded tially suitable foraging Limnodromus SL Mig In Australia, a low number of records of this species have Unlikely to occur May occur N/A s emipalmatus Asian dowitcher been recorded across northern and eastern Australian coastlines, favouring coastal waters and mudflats for foraging (ALA 2022). has not been historical nt.
 No suitable habitat within the desktop se cies has not been histo earch extent; however, I within the study area. limited suitable Limosa lapponica SL Mig The species has been recorded in coastal areas of all Unlikely to occur May occur Unlikely to occur Bar-tailed godwit Australian states.
 The species is a non-breeding visitor to Australia where it occurs in coastal habitats such as large intertidal sandflats, banks, mudflats, estuaries and bays.
 The species is rarely found on inland wetlands (DCCEEW GSDA: The species has not been historically recorded within the desktop search extent.
 No suitable habitat was recorded within the study area.
 2022). within the desktop se cies has not been histo earch extent; however, I within the study area. limited suitable